How to find my WooCommerce returning customers

 WooCommerce number of completed orders per customer chart

 A more detailed approach would be to use the Users Insights table and filters.
-In this way we can not only see the number of new/returning customers, but also see who they are and apply additional filters if needed.
+In this way, we can see the number of new/returning customers who they are and apply additional filters if needed.

-One way to do that is by using the “Successful orders” filter.
-In order to do that, we’ll need to find:
+One way to do that is using the “Successful orders” filter.
+To do that, we’ll need to find:

 • number of returning customers – users with two or more successful orders (greater than 1), which is 74 in this example